dustinpfister/blog_posts/_posts/threejs-alpha-map.md

 ### Version Numbers matter with three.js

-When I first wrote this post I was using three.js version r104, and the last time I edited this post I was using r127.
+When I first wrote this post I was using three.js version r104, and the last time I edited this post I was using r135.
 Three.js is still being developed and is moving pretty fast, in the future there might come another time where this code might break.
 So if things are not working out for you with this example, and many other examples on the open Internet the first thing you should check is the version of three.js that you are using.

+### Source code is up on Github

+The source code examples in this post are up on [Github in my test threejs repo](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-alpha-map).

 ## 1 - Alpha map example in three js